Cycle styles - how to get the most out of your ride

 Cycle styles - different kinds of bike suit different kinds of riding (Credit:boguslaw_mazur/shutterstock.com)

 Style means how a cycle is optimised to make it most suitable for a certain type of cycling, from a bike designed to carry loads to downhill mountain bikes for thrills and spills.
-Use CTC's handy guide to work out which style is best for you.
+Use Cycling UK's handy guide to work out which style is best for you.

 It's what we used to call a roadster, brought up-to-date with better brakes and so on.
 The city bike differs from a hybrid or trekking bike in having enclosed hub gears and possibly hub brakes too so the bike doesn't need so much maintenance.